On the achievability of blind source separation for high-dimensional nonlinear source mixtures

 When inequality \eqref{eig_ratio} holds, the first $N_s$ major eigenmodes of $\Cov[x]$ precisely match the signal covariance, while minor eigenmodes are negligibly small.
 Hence, there is a clear spectrum gap between the largest $N_s$ eigenvalues and the rest.
 This indicates that one can reliably identify the signal covariance and source dimensionality based exclusively on PCA of $\Cov[x]$ in an unsupervised manner.
 Hence, when $\Lambda_M \in \mathbb{R}^{N_s \times N_s}$ is a diagonal matrix that arranges the first $N_s$ major eigenvalues of $\Cov[x]$ in descending order, with the corresponding eigenvector matrix $P_M \in \mathbb{R}^{N_x \times N_s}$, we obtain

-The corrections of $\Lambda_M$ and $P_M$ due to the presence of the noise covariance is estimated as follows: by the first order perturbation theorem (Griffiths, 2005), the correction of the $i$-th major eigenvalue of $\Cov[x]$ is upper-bounded by $\max\eig[B\Sigma B^T]$, while the norm of the correction of $i$-th eigenvector is upper-bounded by $\max\eig[B\Sigma B^T] / \min\eig[H^TB^TBH]$.
+The corrections of $\Lambda_M$ and $P_M$ due to the presence of the residual covariance is estimated as follows: by the first order perturbation theorem (Griffiths, 2005), the correction of the $i$-th major eigenvalue of $\Cov[x]$ is upper-bounded by $\max\eig[B\Sigma B^T]$, while the norm of the correction of $i$-th eigenvector is upper-bounded by $\max\eig[B\Sigma B^T] / \min\eig[H^TB^TBH]$.
 These corrections are negligibly smaller than the leading order terms, when inequality \eqref{eig_ratio} holds.
 Further details are provided in Methods.